Santa Maria della Croce, Regalbuto

 Santa Maria della Croce is a Roman Catholic parish church located in Regalbuto, province of Enna, Sicily, Italy.

 History

-A church at the site was first begun in the 15th century, and placed under the leadership of the Chiesa Matrice of San Basilio.
-Construction was slow and only complete in 1744.
-The interior decoration was not complete until 1805.
-The church has a large central nave separated from the aisles by a rows of columns.
+A church was first begun at the site in the 15th century and placed under the leadership of the Chiesa Matrice of San Basilio.
+Construction was slow and was only completed in 1744.
+The interior decoration was not completed until 1805.
+The church has a large central nave separated from the aisles by a row of columns.
 The church ends in three naves.
-The presebytery is elevated from the nave.
-The interior has a richly colored stucco decoration.
+The presbytery is elevated from the nave.
+The interior has richly coloured stucco decoration.